 All roofs deteriorate and eventually need to be replaced.
-But, when is the right time to replace your roof?
-If you do it too soon, you’ll waste money.
+But, when is the right time to re-roof?
+When are repairs enough?
+If you replace your roof too soon, you’ll waste money.
 If you wait too long, you risk ending up with roof leaks and expensive water damage.

 Roofing Replacement vs. Repair: 7 Deciding Factors to Consider

-Here are a few factors to consider in deciding whether to repair or replace.
+7 factors to consider in deciding whether to repair or replace

 - You roof’s age is one of the most important considerations.
-Most asphalt shingles have a lifespan of about 20 – 30 years.
+Most asphalt shingles have a lifespan of about 15 – 30 years.
 If the roof is damaged but most of it is still in good shape, a spot repair may make sense.
-But, if the roof is approaching (or past) 20 years old, replacing it may be the better way to go.
+But, if the roof is approaching (or past) 20 years old, replacing it may be the better way to go long-term.

 - If there’s a leak somewhere, an inspection will help you determine how widespread it is.
 Often, roofs will leak along flashing points.
 If this is the case, and the leak is isolated, a quick repair may be all that is necessary.
 If the roof is leaking in several places, a roofing replacement may be in order.

 - Give some thought to how long you intend to be in the home.
 If you’re planning to sell in the next few years, and the roof is in generally good condition, it may make more sense to have repairs done.